 Incumbent Republican Town Councilor Barbara Scuccimarra joined her Town Board colleague Nancy Montgomery, a Democrat, as well as Democrat newcomer, Dave Merandy, for the second half discussion.
 The three candidates, for the two available seats, offered varying perspectives on a multitude of issues, displaying their differences, agreements, as well as their mutual respect as participants in the town’s public life.
 The fourth candidate on the November ballot, Republican Katie Giachinta DeMarco, joined Erickson in not appearing for the exchange.

 See our full coverage of the forum tomorrow (Oct.
-5) Watch the entire forum online.
+5).